Former Ute Julian Blackmon collects 2 turnovers in Colts’ latest victory | Gephardt Daily

 Garett Bolles, OL, Denver Broncos

-The Utah and Westlake High School alumnus started at left tackle as the Broncos faced the Lions on Saturday night.
+The Utah and Westlake High School alumnus started at left tackle in the Broncos 42-17 loss to the Lions on Saturday night.

 Matt Gay, K, Indianapolis Colts